geoserver/geoserver/doc/en/user/source/styling/sld-extensions/geometry-transformations.rst

 Geometry transformations in SLD
 ===============================

-in SLD symbolizers may contain an optional ``<Geometry>`` element allowing the user to specify which geometry attribute is to be rendered.
+In SLD symbolizers may contain an optional ``<Geometry>`` element, which allows specifying which geometry attribute is to be rendered.
 In the common case of a featuretype with a single geometry attribute this element is usually omitted, but it is useful when a featuretype has multiple geometry-valued attributes.

 SLD 1.0 requires the ``<Geometry>`` content to be a ``<ogc:PropertyName>``.
-GeoServer relaxes this constraint to allow a general SLD expression to be used.
+GeoServer extends this to allow a general SLD expression to be used.
 The expression can contain  filter functions that manipulate geometries by transforming them into something different.
 This facility is called SLD *geometry transformations*.

 GeoServer provides a number of filter functions that can transform geometry.
 A full list is available in the :ref:`filter_function_reference`.

-Geometry transformations are very flexible.
+They can be used to do things such as extracting line vertices or endpoints, offsetting polygons, or buffering geometries.

-The only significant limitation is that they are computed in the geometry's original coordinate reference system, before any reprojection and rescaling to the output map happens.
+Geometry transformations are computed in the geometry's original coordinate reference system, before any reprojection and rescaling to the output map is performed.
-In particular, transformation parameters must use the units of the geometry CRS.
+For this reason, transformation parameters must be expressed in the units of the geometry CRS.
+This must be taken into account when using geometry transformations at different screen scales, since the parameters will not change with scale.

 Examples
 --------